-- a project would add a substantial amount of moving vehicle trips (e.g., curb-cut width, turning movement) across a sidewalk used by a substantial amount of people walking (e.g., based on counts or projections or a Key Walking Street) - a project would construct or be located on a lot with physical obstructions (e.g., trees, utilities, and on-street parking directly adjacent to the curb-cut or transit stop) or slopes that would obstruct sightlines between a substantial amount of people walking and people driving or biking at high speeds - a project would be located in an area without any facilities for a substantial amount of people walking to and from the project site and adjacent passenger loading zones, nearby transit stations/stops, and major destinations - a project would generate a substantial amount of people walking to and from the project site across an uncontrolled mid-block crosswalk (or intersection) with a substantial amount of vehicles - a project would add a substantial amount of people walking along routes with inadequate throughway zone widths or crosswalks thereby creating overcrowding on sidewalks or crosswalks and the potential hazard of people walking into a mixed-flow travel lane - a project would reduce sidewalk widths or add elements to the sidewalk such that the throughway zone is inadequate thereby creating overcrowding on sidewalks and the potential hazard of people walking into a mixed-flow travel lane - a project would add a substantial amount of vehicle trips (i.e., exacerbate) to a turning movement (e.g., left vehicular turn without a protected phase) that is an existing hazard (e.g., High Injury Corridor) for a substantial amount of people walking - a project would facilitate a substantial amount of moving vehicle trips by removing facilities designed to protect a substantial amount of people walking (e.g., increased intersection crossing distance, channelized turns) - a project would be unable to accommodate8 vehicle trips, including freight and delivery service vehicle trips, into its off-street facilities thereby blocking access to sidewalks or nearby crosswalks for a substantial amount of people walking resulting in people walking into a mixed-flow travel lane or regularly used parking lane - a project would add a substantial amount of people walking along routes where there are multiple vehicular turn lanes or at an uncontrolled intersection where people walking would have inadequate time to cross the street prior to a vehicle approaching the crossing area
+- a project would add a substantial amount of moving vehicle trips (e.g., curb cut width, turning movement) across a bicycle facility (e.g. part of San Francisco's Bikeway Network) used by a substantial amount of people bicycling (e.g., based on counts, or projections) - a project would construct or be located on a lot with physical obstructions (e.g., trees, utilities, and on-street parking directly adjacent to the curb cut or transit stop) or slopes that would obstruct sightlines between a substantial amount of people bicycling and people driving at high speeds - a project would add a substantial amount of vehicle trips (i.e., exacerbate) to a turning movement (e.g., left vehicular turn without a protected phase) that is an existing hazard (e.g., High Injury Corridor) for a substantial amount of people bicycling - a project would facilitate a substantial amount of vehicle trips by removing facilities designed to protect a substantial amount of people bicycling (e.g., plastic safe-hit posts, channelized turns) - a project would be unable to accommodate7 vehicle trips, including freight and service vehicle trips, into its off-street facilities thereby blocking access to bicycle facilities for a substantial amount of people bicycling resulting in people bicycling into a mixed-flow travel lane with vehicles travelling at high speed differentials than people in the bicycle facility - a project would modify a physical feature in the roadway that may create a hazardous condition for a substantial number of people bicycling (e.g., modification of a curb in which people bicycling may strike) - the amount and movement type of project-generated vehicle trips into or out of a loading zone across an area frequently used by people bicycling (i.e. supported by counts or observations) or a bicycle facility (e.g., part of San Francisco's Bikeway Network)